2000 European Grand Prix: Warm-up

 A 30-minute warm-up session on Sunday morning took place in cool and dry weather.
 All drivers fine-tuned their race set-ups and set laps in their spare cars.
 Michael Schumacher set the fastest time in the session's final seconds, 1:20.251.
 Häkkinen in second was nine thousandths of a second slower.
-The top ten included Frentzen, Barrichello, Verstappen, Coulthard, De La Rosa, Villeneuve, Irvine, and Trulli.
+The top ten included Frentzen, Barrichello, Verstappen, Coulthard, De la Rosa, Villeneuve, Irvine, and Trulli.
 Near the end of the session, Fisichella's car's left rear wheel detached, and a track marshal retrieved it as it rolled onto the track.

 Race

 The 67-lap race began at 14:00 local time and drew 142,000 spectators.
 The weather was overcast and dry at first with an 80% chance of rain.
 The air temperature was 11 C and the track temperature 12 C. Except for Villeneuve, Verstappen, Barrichello, and Michael Schumacher, all drivers began on the soft compound tyre.
-Coulthard was slow to react due to an unstable rear of his car; his teammate Häkkinen made a brisk getaway to drive in-between Coulthard and Michael Schumacher and take the lead going into the Castrol-S chicane despite brief contact with Schumacher.
+Coulthard, on a dry-weather setup, was slow to react due to an unstable rear of his car; his teammate Häkkinen made a brisk getaway to drive in-between Coulthard and Michael Schumacher and take the lead going into the Castrol-S chicane despite brief contact with Schumacher.
 Villeneuve moved from ninth to fifth by driving on the outside.
 Ralf Schumacher turned left to draw alongside Villeneuve and held fourth place as Villeneuve went onto the grass.
 Further down the field, Trulli and Fisichella collided at the Castrol-S chicane, breaking Trulli's left-rear suspension and he stopped at the side of the track to retire.
 Frentzen was forced into the gravel at the same corner by the two Arrows, allowing them and Diniz to pass.
 Going downhill to the Dunlop chicane, Villeneuve stopped Ralf Schumacher from passing him for fifth.

 Mika Häkkinen (pictured in 2006) led the first ten laps before he finished in second place.

 At the end of the first lap, Häkkinen was 0.562 seconds ahead of Michael Schumacher, who was 0.998 seconds ahead of Coulthard in third.
 Barrichello was fourth, Villeneuve fifth, and Ralf Schumacher sixth.
 On lap two, Michael Schumacher set the fastest lap at the time, completing the circuit in 1 minute and 22.438 seconds.
-On the same lap, De La Rosa overtook teammate Verstappen for ninth and Alesi passed Button for 13th.
+On the same lap, De la Rosa overtook teammate Verstappen for ninth and Alesi passed Button for 13th.
 Frentzen retired on lap three with smoke billowing from the rear of his car due to a piston sealing a gap between the engine's combustion chamber and crankcase failing.
 At the front, another fastest lap from Michael Schumacher lowered Häkkinen's advantage to 0.4 seconds.
 A lack of rear grip affected Coulthard's handling and the fourth-placed Barrichello pressured him.
 Villeneuve in fifth was distanced by the top four.
-On lap four, Ralf Schumacher was passed by Fisichella for sixth and De La Rosa overtook Irvine for eighth.
-Fisichella drew close to Villeneuve in fifth as De La Rosa overtook Ralf Schumacher for seventh two laps later.
+On lap four, Ralf Schumacher was passed by Fisichella for sixth and De ;a Rosa overtook Irvine for eighth.
+Fisichella drew close to Villeneuve in fifth as De la Rosa overtook Ralf Schumacher for seventh two laps later.